Who is our Metropolitan?

 Orthodox

-priests may be married clergy or monastic clergy.
+Priests may be married clergy or monastic clergy.
 In the

 Orthodox Church a married man may be ordained to the

-priesthood.
+Priesthood.
 His marriage, however, must be the first for

 both him and his wife.
 He may not remarry, and he must